bullfinchsweden/nevergrove-ghostty/README.md

 # Nevergrove Ghostty
 The Nevergrove color scheme for Ghostty.
-All variations.
+All variants.

 * [Ghostty for macOS and Linux](https://ghostty.org/)